Determinants of supply include input prices, technology, number of sellers, expectations, and government policies such as taxes and subsidies.

 An increase in the price of milk (an input) will decrease the supply of cheese, shifting the supply curve to the left.

-Which of the following events show an increase in supply?
+What events indicate an increase in supply?

 A technological improvement or a decrease in input prices shows an increase in supply.